solidjs/solid-start/docs/api/Routes.md

 ### Defining your own routes

-The `<Routes>` component is a slightly different Solid component, because instead of accepting DOM elements as children, it actually accepts route configuration objects.
-Yeah, our `Route` components return route configuration objects that the `Routes` component merges into one big routing configuration.
-It uses one of Solid's secrets that a component can return anything, and its upto the parent to decide what to do with it.
+The `<Routes>` component is a control flow component.
+It can be thought of a special `<Switch>` component.
+Instead of accepting DOM elements as children, it actually accepts route configuration objects.
+Our `<Route>` components actually return route configuration objects.
+The `<Routes>` component merges theses into one big routing configuration.
+It uses one of Solid's secrets that a component can return anything.
+Its upto the parent to decide what to do with the children.
 It receives `<Route>` components as children that define the various pages of your application.
-The `<Routes>` component also serves as the insertion point for those pages.

-Think of it as a `<Switch>` component which uses the `URLPattern` rules with the `path` to match which `Route` to render.
-And when the user navigates to a different link, switches to the new `Route` and renders it.
+Like a `<Switch>` component, `<Routes>` decides which of its children to render.
+It uses the `URLPattern` rules against the `path` to match which `<Route>` child to render.
+And when the user navigates to a different location, this component will switch to the new `<Route>` and render it.

 ```tsx twoslash {9-13} filename="root.tsx"